 Mostly the buses leave from Chandigarh in the night, then reach Shimla in the morning.
 An HRTC bus will leave for Sangla or Rakchham in the morning around 7:00 AM from Shimla Bus stand.
 The long 12-hour bus ride is an adventurous one!

 There is a Bus with number HP 25 A 3043 which runs every alternate day from Shimla around 7:00 – 7:15 AM from Shimla Bus stand to Sangla.
 One can call Shimla Bus Depo Control Room for details on Bus timings, they will help you.

-Note: There is 25% concession for Women in HRTC Bus ticket fares.
-Please check with conductor once you board the bus if you are a Woman or a lady traveler.
+Note: There is a 25% concession for Women in HRTC Bus ticket fares.
+Please check with conductor once you board the bus if you are a woman or a lady traveler.

 The helpline number of Shimla Bus Depo Control Room is 01772656326.